geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Tript in gay circles round their virgin queen,
 And hymn'd the praises of the laurel green.
 A warmer sun had tinged her lovely face,
-Yet animation lent a sprightly grace ; 620
+Yet animation lent a sprightly grace; 620

 Nor could Affliction's briny tear destroy
-The speaking lustre of her hazel eye ;
+The speaking lustre of her hazel eye;
 As with a smile the damsel thus began,
-Through all her speech her cheerful temper ran :
+Through all her speech her cheerful temper ran:

 " I fear my story of another Veil
-Will prove the tedium of a thrice told tale ;
+Will prove the tedium of a thrice told tale;
 Well might Maria, or Miranda, move
 Their hearers pity's genuine power to prove,